Cardigan Welsh Corgi

 Cardigan Welsh Corgi Origin

-1. Cardigan Welsh Corgi ClubCardigan Welsh Corgi Club- Source: AKC
+1. Cardigan Welsh Corgi ClubCardigan Welsh Corgi Club- Source: AKC.org

 At one point, Cardigans and Pembrokes were interbred and considered a single breed in the UK until 1934.
-The first pair of Cardigans arrived in the U.S. in 1931, and the AKC recognized them in 1935.
+The first pair of Cardigans arrived in the U.S. in 1931, and the AKC recognized them under Herding Group in 1935.

-The Cardigan Welsh Corgi is a loyal, intelligent, and adaptable companion known for its affectionate and playful nature.
+The Cardigan Welsh Corgi is one of the dog breeds that is loyalintelligent, and adaptable companion known for its affectionate and playful nature.
 With a strong sense of duty rooted in its herding dog heritage, the breed is both alert and attentive, making it an excellent family dog.

 • Cardigan Welsh Corgi Temperament